Stability of AI Governance Systems: A Coupled Dynamics Model of Public Trust and Social Disruptions: Model

-The first term, $AWT_t$, captures the endogenous diffusion of trust through social interactions.
-Each agent updates their belief by averaging neighbors’ trust values, weighted by susceptibility.
-The second term, $(I - A)T_1$, represents agents’ tendency to revert to their innate beliefs, embodying cognitive rigidity or opinion inertia.
-Finally, the additive term $BS_t$ introduces exogenous perturbations from external social events.
-Depending on the sign of $B$, such events may either increase or decrease agents’ trust in AI.
+The first term $AWT_t$ captures network-internal diffusion of trust through social interactions.
+The second term $(I - A)T_1$ represents agents' tendency to revert to their innate beliefs, embodying cognitive rigidity.
+The additive term $BS_t$ introduces perturbations from controversy events.

+\paragraph{Assumptions.} The framework as formulated relies on three scoping assumptions; A2 is partially relaxed in Section~\ref{sec:relaxA2}, and the remaining relaxations are discussed as future work (Section~\ref{sec:future}):

+\textbf{A1 (Exogenous Influence Topology).} The matrix $W$ is time-invariant and does not depend on the trust state $T_t$.

+\textbf{A2 (Exogenous Baseline Event Rate).} The baseline rate vector $\boldsymbol{\mu}$ (Eq.~2) is a constant, independent of $T_t$ and the event history.